Introducing Antigua and Barbuda

 Antigua and Barbuda enjoy a pleasant year-round climate, with average air temperatures ranging between 25 and 28 celsius and sea temperatures reaching 29 celsius.
 These lush tropical islands are considered among the most beautiful places in the world, and tourism is the dominant source of income, generating about 60% of the islands' GDP.

 Having gained independence from Britain in 1981, Antigua and Barbuda has developed a reputation for judicial and governmental stability.
-Today, passport holders enjoy visa-free travel to approximately 135 countries, including the countries of the European Schengen Area, the UK, South Africa, Hong Kong and Singapore, as well as enjoying the privileges associated with citizenship of a Caricom country.
+Today, passport holders enjoy visa-free travel to 150 countries, including the countries of the European Schengen Area, the UK, South Africa, Hong Kong and Singapore, as well as enjoying the privileges associated with citizenship of a Caricom country.

 Antigua operates an attractive personal tax regime with no capital gains or inheritance taxes, and no tax on foreign-sourced income, relying instead on corporation and sales tax.

 Applicants must fulfil ONE of the following three options: